gabrielrabreu/pathway-python/Libraries and Frameworks/NumPy/README.md

 ## Contributions

 This section is open to contributions.
-If you have suggestions, corrections, or additional content related to error handling in Python that you'd like to contribute, please follow the guidelines in the [Contributing](../../Contributing.md) section.
+If you have suggestions, corrections, or additional content related to NumPy in Python that you'd like to contribute, please follow the guidelines in the [Contributing](../../Contributing.md) section.

 ## License